Home » Doctors » Akintomide (Tommy) Apara

 Akintomide (Tommy) Apara, MD, PhD

 Vitreoretinal Surgery, Surgical and Medical Retina & Diabetic Retinopathy

-Dr. Akintomide (Tommy) Apara, is an ophthalmologist specializing in the medical and surgical treatment of retinal diseases.
+Dr. Akintomide (Tommy) Apara, is a board-certified ophthalmologist specializing in the medical and surgical treatment of retinal diseases.
 He attended Duke University where he received his B.S. in biology with a concentration in neuroscience.
-After college he was the recipient of the prestigious Howard Hughes Medical Institute Exceptional Research Opportunities Program.
-He then received his MD/PhD degrees at University of Miami Miller School of Medicine.
+After college, he was the recipient of the prestigious Howard Hughes Medical Institute Exceptional Research Opportunities Program.
+He then received his M.D./Ph.D. degrees at the University of Miami Miller School of Medicine.
 Dr. Apara attended the University of California at San Diego (UCSD) where he completed his residency in ophthalmology at The Shiley Eye Institute.
 He completed his fellowship in vitreoretinal surgery at Louisiana State University School of Medicine in New Orleans, LA.

-In his spare time, Dr. Apara enjoys spending time with his wife and 2 daughters and their dog, Jax, a golden doodle.
-He was raised and lives in the South Florida.
+In his spare time, Dr. Apara enjoys spending time with his wife and 2 daughters, and their dog, Jax, a golden doodle.
+He was raised and lives in South Florida.

 Publications and Presentations

 - Tang X, Narayanan S, Peruzzi G, Apara A, Natarajan K, Margulies DH, Coligan JE, Borrego F. A single residue, arginine 65, is critical for the functional interaction of leukocyte-associated inhibitory receptor-1 with collagens.
 J Immunol 2009 May

 - Moore D, Apara A, Goldbery JL, Kruppel-Like Transcription Factors in the Nervous System: Novel players in neurite growth and axon regeneration.
 Mol Cell Neurosci 2011 Aug